lannocc/vipy/README.rst

 Why vipy?
 *********

 Necessity is the mother of invention.
-I was working remotely on a Windows machine through SSH that had Python installed, and needed an editor.
+The developer was working remotely on a Windows machine through SSH that had Python installed, and needed an editor.

 ************